TheOdinProject/curriculum/react/react_testing/mocking_callbacks_and_components.md

 2. If `hasSubmissions` is true, sort the submissions and render them with `Submission`.
 Otherwise, a heading that says "No Submissions yet, be the first!"
 3. If  `allSubmissionsPath` is true, it renders a `<p>` tag.

-By just going through the code, it should give us some idea of what to test.
+Just going through the code, it should give us some idea of what to test.
 It will be rewarding if you take a couple of seconds to map out what tests we could need for `SubmissionsList`.

 Go through its test file, [submissions-list.test.jsx](https://github.com/TheOdinProject/theodinproject/blob/0886578d5b27a967e6bba2b31f212efe284d9413/app/javascript/components/project-submissions/components/__tests__/submissions-list.test.jsx).
 Again, don't worry if all of it doesn't make sense, we'll chew over it shortly.